P0ed/Xcopper/README.md

 # PCB editor

-Minimal schematic capture and PCB layout for macOS, both halves in one document.
+Minimal schematic capture and PCB layout for macOS.
-Draw the schematic, let it derive the netlist, push that onto the board, then route the copper it asks for.
 One rectangular board and one sheet per document.

 - Schematic capture with parametric symbols, a built-in component library and net labels
 - Netlist read straight back out of the drawing — nothing to keep in sync by hand